andrewmcodes-archive/cfps/railsconf/2020/dare_to_give_your_juniors_permission_to_fail.md

-# Dare to give your junior developers permission to fail
+# Dare to give your junior developers permission to fail - Pending

 ## Abstract